 New Zealand is lagging behind the US and even the UK and Australia when it comes to marketing on the Internet.
 For example, New Zealand businesses will often write the content of their websites themselves, to save money.
 They may well save money but they end up with a website that is using only a fraction of its potential because their prospective customers don’t understand the full benefits of what the website is offering.

 The focus of my business has evolved mainly into helping people to SELL their products or services, using a combination of the written word and the Internet.
-More recently, I have become excited about the potential of web video and have started to offer this to my clients.

 Partnering with other professionals

 Things have grown so rapidly, I simply don’t have time to do everything myself now.
-I have a team of extremely talented professionals who I work with, not only in New Zealand but also overseas.
+I have a team of talented professionals who I work with, not only in New Zealand but also overseas.

 When it comes to business, my passion is helping people to sell more, using a combination of the written word and the Internet.
 If you need help to achieve those kind of results in your business, you are welcome to contact me.
-I keep pretty busy, so I can’t work with everyone who asks me these days.
+I keep pretty busy, so I can’t work with everyone who asks me.
 But if you are a serious business and you want serious results, I would love to talk to you.